racket/rhombus/rrfi/equality.rst

   (define-generics comparable
     (key comparable))

 That is, users would need to implement a single unary method, ``key``.
 By doing so, they gain all of the machinery of hashing and recursive comparisons for free, by virtue of delegating to an existing solution among the key types.
-Since the key never changes for an instance, it would be amenable to optimization via memoization.

 The existing ``gen:equal+hash`` interface is reproduced below, for comparison.